-Rabobank Group's trading and investment portfolios have limited direct exposure to more structured investments, which amounted to \notin 5.1 billion (year-end 2010: \notin 5.8 billion) at 30 June 2011.
+Rabobank Group's trading and investment portfolios have limited direct exposure to more structured investments, which amounted to €4.6 billion at 31 December 2011, compared to €5.8 billion at 31 December 2010, of which the majority, 79 per cent.
+(2010: 89 per cent.), is single A-rated or higher.

 In a number of cases, monoline insurers are the counterparty to credit default swaps that hedge the credit risk of certain investments.
 In most cases, solvency objectives are the main reason for the existence of these hedges rather than the credit quality of these investments.
 The creditworthiness of a number of monoline insurers is subject to downward pressure, which was also reflected by the downgrading of the credit ratings of these institutions.
 Counterparty risk relating to these monoline insurers arises in case the value of the credit default swaps with these counterparties increases, due to a decrease of the fair value of the underlying investments, or because other insured investments can lead to payment claims against these insurers.
 In this the credit quality of the investments and time-related aspects are taken into account.
+At 31 December 2011 the total counterparty risk before provisions amounted to $\in 1,313$ million.
+The total provisions on that date ended up at $\in 1,140$ million.
+The remaining counterparty risk at 31 December 2011 amounted to $\in 1,33$ million.